masuday/Blupf90TutorialStandard/renum_pedigree.md

  9. number of progeny (before elimination due to other effects) as parent 2
 10. original animal id

 The conversion table for animal ID is not saved in `renf90.tables`.
 The correspondence can be found only in the renumbered pedigree file (column 1 and 10).

 [^2]: The 4th column will be used if you put certain options in the parameter file.
-We don't explain such options here.
+We do not explain such options here.

 ### Test run with the renumbered data ###

 You can run BLUPF90 with the generated parameter file and obtain the solutions of the equation.
 The analysis mimics the previous one in the previous chapter so the results should be identical (without numerical error).
 You will find the BLUE is the same and the estimated breeding values (BLUP) are also the same but the order of animals are different.
 The following is a combination of previous ones (left) and the current ones (right).

 ~~~~~{language=text}
 1   1         1          0.20259644    1   1         1          0.20259637